 Top tips for dealing with late payment problems

-- Before you enter into a contract, ensure that payment terms are agreed upfront.
+- Before you enter into a contract, ensure that payment terms are agreed on upfront.
 These will typically be pre-stated if you are working via a recruitment agency, but you may have to negotiate terms if working direct.
-Many direct contracts opt for 7 or 14 day payment terms.
-If not otherwise stated, it is assumed that standard 30 day payment terms apply to all transactions.
+Many direct contracts opt for 7 or 14-day payment terms.
+If not otherwise stated, it is assumed that standard 30-day payment terms apply to all transactions.

 - If you are carrying out a specific project with a fixed price, you may consider asking for the client to provide an initial deposit – 25% for example.